tkopton/certificatecheckermp/README.md

   192.168.20.8:443
 </httpsEndpoints>
 ```
+Pay attention to the , signs!

-1.  **Download the pak File from this repo: https://github.com/tkopton/certificatecheckermp/blob/main/CertificateCheck_1.0.0.pak**
+1. Download the pak File from this repo: https://github.com/tkopton/certificatecheckermp/blob/main/CertificateCheck_1.0.0.pak
-2.  **Install the Management Pack in VCF Operations**
+2. Install the Management Pack in VCF Operations
+3. Create a new account uder VCF Operations Administration/Integrations using the Certificate Checker MP
+4. Specify the name of the config file (you do not have to type in the .xml ending, something like my_ssltls_endpoints would work) containing the list of the endpoints to monitor.
+5. Run the adapter instance on a Cloud Proxy.